A Look at Oxyspirura Mansoni

-Years ago, it was uncommon to see a case of Manson’s eyeworm—it was basically a disease that was confined to more tropical regions of this and other countries.
-Today, with the advent of world-wide air travel and shipping, we see more and more cases of this disease each year.
-With most medications ineffective in treating the worms, it becomes important to understand how this is spread and how you may prevent your fowl from getting it—as well as what to do if you find that they do.
+Many years ago, it was uncommon to see a case of Manson’s eye worm; it was mainly confined to tropical regions of this and other countries.
+Today, worldwide air travel and shipping are bringing more and more cases of this disease each year.
+With most medications ineffective in treating the worms, it becomes important to understand how this is spread and how you can prevent your fowl from contracting it—as well as what to do if you find that they have.

-First, let's examine the carrier of this disease organism.
-The domestic chicken, turkey, peafowl, pheasant, and quail—as well as numerous free-flying birds—can all act as the definitive host for this worm.
-The Surinam cockroach is the intermediate host for this worm and the main method this disease is spread, or the vector.
+First, let's examine the carriers of this disease organism.
+The domestic chicken, turkey, peafowl, pheasant, and quail—as well as numerous free-flying birds—can all act as a definitive host for this worm.
+The Surinam cockroach is the intermediate host for this worm and the main method (or the vector) of disease transmission.

 The resulting worms, while very small, are easily seen with the naked eye or with a low-power magnifying glass.
 Once the worms have made their way to the eye area, they lay their eggs under the nictitating membrane (the clear, transparent eyelid that isn't easy to see).

 With the worms and their eggs now under the nictitating membrane, the birds will begin to scratch their eyes and rub them on their feathers in an attempt to remove the material from their eyes.
 Constant blinking of the infected eyes may be seen, with the cornea of the eye sometimes taking on a whitish, opaque look, similar to that seen with a bacterial eye infection.

 One of the first symptoms to appear will be lacrimation of the eye, or an intense tearing.
 This is usually followed by conjunctivitis, the inflammation of the conjunctivae, or mucous membranes covering the white of the eye and the inner side of the eyelids.
 This usually provides the red color that we often see in the eye.
 You may also notice the fluid coming from the eye thickening.